Canadian police find 6 people dead in a house in Ottawa and arrest a suspect | Law-Order

 Police were called to the home in the Barrhaven area at around 11 pm Wednesday night.

-A suspect was arrested very soon after that and police said there is no ongoing threat to public safety.
+A suspect was arrested quickly after that and police said there is no ongoing threat to public safety.
 It was not immediately announced how the victims died.

 Ottawa Police Chief Eric Stubbs told local radio stations that police do not believe the deaths were the result of domestic or intimate partner violence.